OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ### Manifest file (*manifest.xml*)

-The following code in manifest.xml allows Excel to locate the code for your functions.
+The following example in manifest.xml allows Excel to locate the code for your functions.

 ```xml